-Kaji, Yuichi, Usui, Tomohiko, Ishida, Susumu, Yamashiro, Kenji, Moore, Tara, Moore, Jonathan, Yamamoto, Yasuhiko, Yamamoto, Hiroshi and Adamis, Anthony P. (2007) Inhibition of diabetic leukostasis and blood-retinal barrier breakdown with a soluble form of a receptor for advanced glycation end products.
+Kaji, Yuichi, Usui, Tomohiko, Ishida, Susumu, Yamashiro, Kenji, Moore, Tara, Moore, Johnny, Yamamoto, Yasuhiko, Yamamoto, Hiroshi and Adamis, Anthony P. (2007) Inhibition of diabetic leukostasis and blood-retinal barrier breakdown with a soluble form of a receptor for advanced glycation end products.
 INVESTIGATIVE OPHTHALMOLOGY & VISUAL SCIENCE, 48 (2). pp. 858-865.
 [Journal article]

 Full text not available from this repository.